aalexmmaldonado/dotura/README.md

 This will prompt you to select your USB drive, the ISO file, and an optional configuration file.
 We provide some sample config files for Arch and Ubuntu in the `config` directory of this repository.
-(Note that the config files are tailored to my preferences; feel free to change it.)
+(Note that the config files are tailored to my preferences; feel free to change them.)

 #### Loading custom configurations